Main Page

 I haven't used any kind of loops so far, and I don't intend to ever incorporate any original music material in my remixes since that would take the fun out of the remixing process.
 The only exception when it comes to using stuff from the source are things like sound effects and speech.

-My remix of the "Main Table" music from the Sega Genesis/Mega Drive game Devil Crash MD (also known as Dragon's Fury) is a good example of a remix where most instruments were made to match the originals as closely as possible but not necessarily to an identical degree, whereas other instruments were deliberately assigned to the drums and main melody in order to accentuate the heavy metal style of the original music.
+My remix of the "Main Table" music from the Sega Genesis/Mega Drive game Devil Crash MD (also known as Dragon's Fury) is a good example of a remix where most instruments were made to match the originals as closely as possible, though not necessarily to an identical degree, whereas other instruments were deliberately assigned to the drums and main melody in order to accentuate the heavy metal style of the original music.

 Remix, Extended Remix, Vandahlia Special Remix: What do the different remix tags mean?